High Surf Advisory issued for St Croix by NWS - NewsBreak

 Tornado Warning issued for St. Tammany by NWS

-Effective: 2022-12-14 15:07:00 CST Expires: 2022-12-14 15:45:00 CST Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: To repeat, a tornado is on the ground.
+Effective: 2022-12-14 15:04:00 CST Expires: 2022-12-14 15:15:00 CST Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: To repeat, a tornado is on the ground.
 TAKE COVER NOW!
 Move to a basement or an interior room on the lowest floor of a sturdy building.
 Avoid windows.
 If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
-Target Area: St. Tammany The National Weather Service in New Orleans has issued a * Tornado Warning for North central St. Tammany Parish in southeastern Louisiana Northeastern Hancock County in southern Mississippi Central Pearl River County in southern Mississippi * Until 345 PM CST. * At 307 PM CST, a tornado producing storm was located near Bush, or 10 miles west of Picayune, moving northeast at 45 mph.
+Target Area: St. Tammany A TORNADO WARNING REMAINS IN EFFECT UNTIL 315 PM CST FOR CENTRAL ST. TAMMANY PARISH IN SOUTHEASTERN LOUISIANA AND SOUTHWESTERN PEARL RIVER COUNTIES At 304 PM CST, a confirmed tornado was located near Bush, or 11 miles west of Picayune, moving northeast at 45 mph.
 HAZARD...Damaging tornado.
 SOURCE...Radar confirmed tornado.
 IMPACT...Flying debris will be dangerous to those caught without shelter.
 Mobile homes will be damaged or destroyed.
 Damage to roofs, windows, and vehicles will occur.
-Tree damage is likely. * This tornadic storm will be near Picayune around 320 PM CST.
-Mcneil around 330 PM CST.
-Poplarville around 345 PM CST.
-This includes Interstate 59 in Mississippi between mile markers 7 and 29.
+Tree damage is likely.
+This tornadic thunderstorm will remain over mainly rural areas of central St. Tammany Parish in southeastern Louisiana and southwestern Pearl River Counties.
 TORNADO...OBSERVED MAX HAIL SIZE...<.75 IN

 weather.gov